 Sports and fitness SEO: up your game!

-For businesses like gyms that have a physical location and services, it can be hard to compete online.
-But it’s more important now than ever before to get your business in Google’s search results, if it isn’t there already.
+It can be hard for businesses like gyms with physical locations and services to compete online.
+But it’s more important now than ever to get your business in Google’s search results if it isn’t there already.

 In this post, we’ll discuss some hard-ball SEO tips for your sports and gym website.
 If you don’t already have a website, you can make one easily with WordPress.
 It’ll also help you to learn your SEO basics first, if you’re completely new to SEO.
 Otherwise, it’s time to limber up and get started!